 It's very easy to say...

-respite, a bit of time off, a break, a change, a rest
+I need some respite, a bit of time off, a break, a change, a rest...

 We all have very different lives.

 In the early years one stumbles in a state of worried exhaustion much of the time, from one illness, hospital appointment or surgical procedure to the next.
-In between you are happily bonding with you baby, constantly amazed by what they are achieving.
-Breastfeeding meant that both of my babies and I could not be far from each other for long, so in those days, time off meant hitting the sack to grab a couple of hours' sleep or doing a mercy dash around Morrison's, delighting in looking at fresh vegetables alone, while a family member or close friend played with the girls.
+In between you are happily bonding with you baby, constantly amazed by what they are achieving, but exhausted by broken nights, feeding and just keeping on top of the everyday chores that can't be put to one side.

-My family live many hours away, so there was never anyone on hand to step in on the worst of days, particularly hard if hubby was working away.
-That was always a cue for a medical crisis.
+My family lived many hours away, and my ex husband worked away, so there was never anyone on hand to step in on the worst of days.

-For other friends it has been migraines or depression.
+For other friends it was migraines or depression.

-At this stage of our journey, we decided to move into a temporary dwelling and do some fairly heavy duty, messy, disruptive work to our house (primarily to accommodate Natty living with us as an adult if necessary).
-This also combined with The Statement of Special Educational Need process for Natty, which required many meetings, research and hours of writing reports in readiness for her starting school.
-So, although her heart surgery was behind us and she was stronger and healthier with mainstream school ahead of her, we had taken on other external stresses and worries.
+At this stage of our journey, we were doing some disruptive work on our house.
+This also combined with me trying to get an EHCP in place for Natty, which required many meetings, research and hours of writing reports in readiness for her starting school.
+So, although her heart surgery was behind us and she was stronger and healthier with mainstream school ahead of her, I'd taken on other external stresses and worries.

 Finally my body shouted STOP!